 Of the two lab courses required of Ph.D. students, one of the lab courses must involve hands-on laboratory work.
-Because of this, a Ph.D. student may include only one of OPTI 512L, OPTI 571L, or OPTI 586L on their Plan of Study.
+Because of this, a Ph.D. student may include only one of OPTI 512L, OPTI 571L, OPTI 586L, or OPTI 596 (Spring 2023 only) on their Plan of Study.

-The lab courses available to students in the Arizona Online/Distance Learning program are:
+The lab courses that may be available to students in the Arizona Online/Distance Learning program are:

-- OPTI 512L: Mathematical Optics Laboratory - OPTI 569L: System Programming for Engineers (2 credits) - OPTI 586L: Polarization in Optical Design Laboratory
+- OPTI 512L: Mathematical Optics Laboratory - OPTI 569L: System Programming for Engineers (2 credits) - OPTI 571L: Optical Physics Computational Laboratory - o A prior course in Quantum Mechanics is required - OPTI 586L: Polarization in Optical Design Laboratory - OPTI 596 (Spring 2023 only): Quantum Photonic Devices (3 credits)